 How to Sow

-- Spread seeds evenly in a sprouter or shallow container filled with good quality, sterile soil.
+- Spread the sprouting seeds evenly in a sprouter, or you can use a shallow container filled with good quality, sterile soil.
 When using a sprouter, soil is not necessary.
 Follow the directions on the sprouter.

 - No need to plant and cover seeds, allow them to sit on top of soil.

 - Keep moist by rinsing once or twice per day but do not allow to stand in water.

 - Keep in a warm (70 degrees F), dark place until the seed spouts.

 - Seeds sprout in 5-7 days.